 J.D.
 McKissic was limited at practice on Friday.

 Antonio Gibson (shin) was limited as well.
 They both remain on track to play on Monday against Seattle.
 McKissic should be viewed as nothing more than a very desperate flex play in PPR leagues.

 Washington running back J.D.
-McKissic rushed five times for 35 yards and caught both of his targets for 16 yards in Sunday's win over the Dallas Cowboys.
+McKissic rushed seven times for 46 yards and caught one of his two targets for four yards in Sunday's win over the Panthers.

 McKissic has had two mostly quiet games after the team's Week 9 bye week.
 In the three weeks before the bye, McKissic had caught a combined 24 passes.
 However, his seven carries were his most since Week six, and his 46 yards rushing are his most in a game this season.
 He remains a flex option in PPR formats, but his lack of involvement in the passing game over the last two weeks is discouraging.